 Go to local pools and skip the Blue Lagoon

 Visiting geothermal pools is one of the best things you can do in Iceland with children.
 But unless you’re prepared to spend a week’s salary on one pool, a family visit to the famous Blue Lagoon is not really the best option.
-You may have heard about the Secret Lagoon, Myvatn Nature Baths, or Fontana Wellness Lagoon.
-While very nice and more affordable than the Blue Lagoon, these pools are still quite expensive and busy.
+You may have heard about the Secret Lagoon, Myvatn Nature Baths, or Fontana Wellness Lagoon – these are all fantastic Blue Lagoon alternatives – and although much cheaper than the Blue Lagoon, they can still be rather pricey.

 I have good news for you though.
 A soak in warm geothermal waters in Iceland can be much more affordable than you think.
 And you don’t have to share a pool with hundreds of strangers.
 Visit local swimming pools!
 They are plentiful all over Iceland and they are always heated, often with at least a few hot tubs in different temperatures.
 Some public swimming pools even have saunas, water slides, or special heated pools for babies and toddlers.